-We are using these powers to create a Scottish social security system based on dignity, fairness and respect, which will help to support those who need it, when they need it.
+We are using these powers to create a Scottish social security system based on dignity, fairness and respect.

 - engaging with people with experience of receiving benefits, to build a social security system that works for them

 - improving benefits for carers by increasing the Carer’s Allowance and introducing a Young Carer Grant and a payment for carers of more than one disabled child

 - delivering the Best Start Grant by summer 2019 to increase support for low-income families with young children

 - delivering the Funeral Expense Assistance benefit by summer 2019 to provide critical financial support to people at a difficult time